MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/custom-policy-model-deployment.md

 ## Best practices

-- **Obtaining model names**: Use the [Azure AI Studio Model Catalog](https://ai.azure.com/explore/models), then select the model to view details.
+- **Obtaining model names**: Use the [Azure AI Foundry Model Catalog](https://ai.azure.com/explore/models), then select the model to view details.
 Use the model name in the title with the policy.
 - **Granular scoping**: Assign policies at the appropriate scope to balance control and flexibility.
 For example, apply at the subscription level to control all resources in the subscription, or apply at the resource group level to control resources in a specific group.
 - **Policy naming**: Use a consistent naming convention for policy assignments to make it easier to identify the purpose of the policy.
 Include information such as the purpose and scope in the name.
 - **Documentation**: Keep records of policy assignments and configurations for auditing purposes.
 Document any changes made to the policy over time.